zdeno-sekerak/UXV-Documentation/doodle-labs-integration-into-uxv/controlling-an-unmanned-vehicle-with-ethernet-and-qgc.md

 #### 2.2 Configuring the Ethernet port

-To configure the ethernet port on the Vehicle

-Next navigate to QGC Icon -> Vehicle Setup -> Parameters.
+To configure the ethernet port on the Vehicle, navigate to QGC Icon -> Vehicle Setup -> Parameters and set the following:

+MAV_2_CONFIG 1000 (Ethernet)
+MAV_2_BROADCAST 1 (Always Boradcast)
+MAV_2_MODE 0 (Normal)
+MAV_2_RADIO_CTL 0 (Disabled)
+MAV_2_RATE 100000 (100000 Bits per second)
+MAV_2_REMOTE_PRT 14550 (Sets 14550 as the remote port number, which is the number at which PX4 listens to GCS Messages) MAV_2_UDP_PRT 14550 (Sets 14550 as the local port number)

+For parameter reference visit this link https://docs.px4.io/main/en/advanced_config/ethernet_setup#px4-mavlink-serial-port-configuration.

+This will set the framework for how the communication on the port works.